huu4ontocord/M3rlin/README.md

 - positions are an array of 3D tensor (batch, sequence_id, column_id)
 - need to add MSE loss
 - confirm and test MSE loss
+- Add up-projection and down-projection for embedings input and output embedding
+- Add Peft and freezing base model